craigmox/cetonproxy/README.md

 - I do not have a way to test ClearQAM channels, DVB tuning, or many other scenarios that the InfiniTV supports, so they likely won't work "out of the box".
 I am in USA on Comcast, so I can't say it will work on anything else.
 - PCIE InfiniTV cards are untested -- I use an ethernet device.
 - The app always assumes 6 tuners, even if yours has 4.
 Just don't allocate the last 2.
+- This may not emulate an HDHomeRun perfectly since I've only tested it with NextPVR v5.
+It's very possible it could work with other DVR software without much work.
+Plex would be a good one some day..

 I will try to get something working if you're willing to help me work through it.
 Submit an issue, and I'll get back to you.
 Thanks!